 The host begins the initialization sequence by either issuing a bus initialize or by using the IP initialize operation.
 Any write to that address will cause an initialization of the controller.
 When read while the controller is operating, it causes the controller to initiate polling.
-The WQSMD responds to the 16 bit initialization words as set out in Table 4-4.
+The WQESD responds to the 16 bit initialization words as set out in Table 4-4.

-TABLE 4-4 WQSMD INITIALISATION WORDS
+TABLE 4-4 WQESD INITIALISATION WORDS

-NUM octal BER hex FUNCTION PROCESSOR
+NUM BER FUNCTION PROCESSOR

+octal hex

 000250 00A8 WOMBAT PDP/11

-000254 00AC WOMBAT MicroVAX II
+000254 00AC WOMBAT MicroVAX

 000260 00B0 WOMBAT On board port